itsmebonny/pacsproj/README.md

 - `--mesh_dir`: folder where the mesh are saved (default: `data/mesh_train`);
 - `--ngraphs`: number of graphs to generate (default: 2);

-The class `MeshLoader` has a method `plot_mesh` that the user can use to see the mesh that is used to solve the problem.
+The class `MeshLoader` has a method `plot_mesh` that the user can call to see the mesh that is used to solve the problem.

 #### GNN training

 For further information, please refer to the `README.md` file inside the `gNN` folder.

 The script can be found in `gNN/network1d/training.py`.
-This script trains a GNN on the data generated before.
-To train a gNN, the user can run the command
+It trains a GNN on the data generated before.
+To use it, run the command

 ```python
 python gNN/network1d/training.py --args